-There is a wide variety of workshops to select from using both sewing and knitting techniques.
+There is a wide variety of workshops to select from using both machine and hand sewing and knitting techniques.

-As I want people to be able to continue the skills learnt during the workshop following the session, I see it as essential to provide some clear information.
+As I want people to be able to continue the skills learnt during the workshop following the session, I see it as essential to provide some clear written information to take away.